Jirania: Public transport

 Jirania is connected to the rest of Tripura by Road and Rail transport.

 Road transportation service in Jirania is provided by the local auto rickshaws and mini-vans, which ply from the campus of National Institute of Technology, till College Chowmahani.
 Other places such as Agartala can be reached using private mini buses and vans plying the route of Teliamura to Agartala.
 Buses to Assam can be boarded from College Chowmahani.
 Share auto rides are available for travel from National Institute of Technology Campus to College Chowmahani for Rs.
 10 per head (as of May 2011).

-Jirania has a railway station which lies in Agartala-Lumding train route.
+Jirania has a railway station with four trains passing through it.
 Two local trains ply between Agartala and Dharmanagar and two long distance train which ply between Agartala and Lumding daily.
 The average speed of these trains are 40 km/h.
 This stretch of railway comes under North-Frontier Railways and is one of the very few stretches which still have meter-gauge tracks.
 Except for Lumding in Assam, Jirania is not connected to the rest of the India through Rail Transport.

 To reach Agartala airport which is located around 30 km away from Jirania, local auto rickshaws can be hired.